|Nutrition Facts (per serving)|

 Gradually add the sifted dry ingredients into the wet mixture until there are no lumps or pockets of dry ingredients; be careful not to overmix.

-Fill a heavy-bottomed pot with approximately 4 inches of oil and heat the oil to 375 F over medium-high heat.
+Fill a heavy-bottomed pot with approximately 2 to 3 inches of oil (no more than halfway up the pot) and heat the oil to 375 F over medium-high heat.

-Cook until golden brown, about 2-3 minutes.
+Cook until golden brown, about 2 to 3 minutes.
 Flip about half-way through, frying to make sure both sides are golden brown.

-Strain the funnel cake bites out of the oil and onto a paper towel-lined plate.
+Remove the funnel cake bites out of the oil with a slotted spoon or spider and onto a paper-towel-lined plate.

 Dust with powdered sugar and serve immediately.